 Alternative Water Supply

-An alternative water supply is commonly recognised as being a water supply fed from an alternative water source rather than a mains water source (ie drinking water source).
-In industry, this typically include supplies fed from water sources such as filtered roofwater, treated stormwater or recycled wastewater.
+An alternative water supply is a water supply fed from a non mains water source.
+In industry, this typically includes water sources such as roofwater, filtered stormwater and recycled process or wastewater.

-Historically, drinking water has been used to supply nearly all water demands in urban Australia, regardless of whether the demands required drinking grade water.
-This was possible when community concern for water security was low and water utilities sought to maximise customers and water sold.
+Drinking water has historically been used to supply nearly all water demands in urban Australia regardless of whether drinking grade water was required.
+This was possible when community concern for water security was low and water utilities sought to maximise water sold.

-As population growth and changing rainfall patterns shift the traditional supply and demand balance, and ageing infrastructure coupled with more dense development and increasing construction costs threaten the abilitiy of water utilities to service all demands, alternative water supply has become a strategy that is promoted by water utilities to manage demand growth.
+As population growth and changing rainfall patterns shift the traditional supply and demand balance, and ageing infrastructure coupled with more dense development and increasing construction costs threaten the ability of water utilities to cost effectively service all demands, alternative water supply has become a key strategy for water utilities to manage demand growth.

-Many large non-drinking water demands in Australian industry, such as processing and cooling demands, are reliant on the drinking water supply system as a legacy of past water supply practices.
-Industry therefore provides a significant opportunity to save drinking water through alternative water supply.
-Industrial precincts offer:
+Many industries remain reliant on the drinking water supply system as a legacy of past water supply practices.
+Industrial precincts do however lend themselves well to alternative water supply:

-Large non-potable water demands which can deliver substantial drinking water savings;
+Large non-potable water uses which can deliver substantial drinking water savings;

-While households have also traditionally been supplied with drinking water for all demands, it is generally not feasible to retrofit households with an alternative water supply for internal use.
-Rainwater tanks are now common for outdoor use and new developments in some urban areas are supplied with a non-potable mains water supply.
-Residential precincts such as large apartment blocks do however offer opportunities for targeted alternative water supply.
+Households also typically use drinking water for all demands however it is generally not feasible to retrofit existing households with an alternative water supply for internal use.
+Rainwater tanks are becoming common for outdoor and indoor use in new developments and some urban areas offer a non-potable mains supply.

-The evolution of alternative water supply in Australian industry is further summarised in the timeline below.
+The evolution of alternative water supply in Australian industry is summarised in the timeline below.